A cyclist rides their bike along Wall Street.

 We are planning to upgrade and expand the Portside Greenway to create a continuous route from Alexander Street to Boundary Road that prioritizes safe, comfortable walking, biking, and rolling, with great public spaces along the way.

-What's happeningPhase 3 Wall Street engagement update
+What's happeningPhase 3 Wall Street engagement summary

 Learn more on